Vascular Surgery | Top Vein Doctor in Queens, NY

 • Duplex ultrasound.
 High-frequency sound waves measure the blood flow speed, usually done for problems in the legs.

 Treatments for your vascular disease is dependent on the condition of your blood vessels and the severity of the disease.
 For milder cases, changes in diet and exercise can eliminate the disease entirely.
-If you’re older or have severe plaque build-up, however, you may need a minimally invasive procedure.
-Common interventions include:
+If you’re older or have severe plaque build-up, however, you may need open surgery, or your vascular surgeon may suggest a minimally invasive alternative.
+Common interventions and vascular surgery procedures include:

 • Ambulatory phlebectomy